 Now, if you are sitting down a lot or in a car while carrying, then the ankle position is a good option as your primary method.
 From a sitting, crouching, or even lying position, ankle holsters can be more accessible to draw from then IWB, OWB, or even pocket carrying.
 Glad to get that off our chest, or should we say ankle… now let us move on.

-Our Top Ankle Holsters List
+Our List of the Best Ankle Holsters

 - Concealment Carrier’s Ankle holster